artyfoxx/artyfox-plugin/README.md

 * `src_height`: The height of the region to be resized relative to `src_top`.
 Defaults to the height of the source clip.
 * `kernel`: Selecting a kernel for convolution.
 Possible values:
   * `area`: Area Resize, used by default.
+  * `bilinear`: Bilinear kernel, added as a reference.
   * `magic`: Magic Kernel.
   * `magic13`: Magic Kernel Sharp 2013.
   * `magic21`: Magic Kernel Sharp 2021.